ssp21/ssp21-spec/ssp21.md

 * MSVK - Master static private key
 * MSPK - Master static public key

-Symmetric keys in this this section use the following abbrevations:
+Symmetric keys in this this section use the following abbreviations:

 * ak - an *authentication key* used to authenticate both parties prior to final session key derivation
-* txsk - transmit session key
+* tx_sk - transmit session key
-* rxsk - receive session key
+* rx_sk - receive session key

 1. The master sends the *Request Handshake Begin* message to the outstation containing an ephemeral public key, some additional metadata, and a certificate chain.